 A recent report from IRENA revealed that we globally produce about 250,000 metric tons (more than 550 million lbs) of solar panel waste a year.
 The same report predicts that by 2050, the amount will grow to six million metric tons of new solar waste a year.

-Although the state of California holds almost half of the U.S. solar energy capacity, no regulatory or legislative action for solar waste currently exists in the state, despite hazardous substances that are used in both crystalline silicon and thin-film modules.
+Although California holds almost half of the U.S. solar energy capacity, no regulatory or legislative action for solar waste currently exists in the state, despite hazardous substances that are used in both crystalline silicon and thin-film modules.

 The IRENA report for 2020 expects that California will have to deal with over 13,000 tons of solar waste by the end of the year.